-The majority of the site has been previously cleared for farming practices, however, a large portion contains significant remnant vegetation (Attachment 3).
+The majority of the site has been previously cleared for farming practices, however, a large portion contains remnant vegetation (Attachment 3).
 Zoning of the land occurred in 1995, prior to the Planning and Environment legislation being amended to require referral to the EPA.
-EPA provided advice to the WAPC in 1994, and this did not result in vegetated areas being removed from the zoning proposal.
+The EPA provided advice to the WAPC in 1994, and this did not result in vegetated areas being removed from the zoning proposal.
 While in recent years there has been a greater focus on vegetation, especially that associated with Carnaby's Cockatoo habitat, at the time of this land being zoned, the vegetation and cockatoos were not known to be endangered.

-In cases where the EPA does not require environmental review of proposals, EPA provides advice to the WAPC, on the basis that environmental matters can be addressed via the established planning framework.
+In cases where the EPA does not require environmental review of proposals, the EPA provides advice to the WAPC, on the basis that environmental matters can be addressed via the established planning framework.
 For instance, in 2004, the EPA outlined its expectations that coastal management, river management, sewerage services and drainage would be addressed through the subdivision process.
-Although subdivision did not occur until 2014, these matters have been carried over, and have been addressed.
+Although subdivision approval did not occur until 2014, these matters have been carried over, and have been addressed.

-State Planning Policy 2: Environment and Natural Resources Policy (SPP 2) seeks for environmental issues to be integrated into broader land use planning and decision making, to protect, conserve and enhance the natural environment.
+State Planning Policy 2: Environment and Natural Resources Policy (SPP 2) seeks integration of environmental issues into broader land use planning and decision making, to protect, conserve and enhance the natural environment.
 Section 5.5(ii) and (v) of SPP 2 requires decision-making to avoid or minimise any adverse impacts, directly or indirectly, on areas of high biodiversity or conservation value as a result of changes in land use or development.

-Numerous flora and fauna studies have been carried out on the site since zoned, to assess impacts on environmental resources and biodiversity, with the most recent study conducted in 2010.
-A number of tree hollows located within the northern portion of the site (not proposed for residential subdivision) were identified as potential habitat for the Carnaby's Cockatoo which was listed as endangered under the Environment Protection and Biodiversity Conservation Act 1999
+Numerous flora and fauna studies have been carried out on the site since it was zoned, to assess impacts on environmental resources and biodiversity, with the most recent study conducted in 2010.
+A number of tree hollows located within the northern portion of the site (not proposed for residential subdivision) were identified as potential habitat for the Carnaby's Cockatoo which was listed as endangered under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) prior to 2010.
+DBCA has raised concerns regarding the ongoing protection of the Carnaby's Cockatoo habitat.
+In response to this concern, the modified subdivision plan proposes to protect the identified hollows through tree retention in a conservation reserve.
+The requirement for a landscaping plan in accordance with the Outline Development Plan will also identify any other potential habitat trees for retention in public open space areas.

-Page 5 of 18 V 3.0 - 23.10.17 SPC Agenda Page 74
+Page 5 of 18 V 3.0 - 23.10.17 SPC Agenda Page 34